How To Care For Silkworms?

 Silkworms must be kept in a warm, dry environment.
-For optimal growth keep your silkworm's 70-85F temperature rage.
-Upon arrival, open any containers that contain silkworms.
-Dump the Silkworms into the bottom of a plastic box, or one of our silkworm keepers.
+For optimal growth keep your silkworm's in range of 70-85F.
+Upon arrival, open any deli cups that contain silkworms.
+Dump the silkworms into the bottom of a plastic box, or one of our silkworm keepers.
 Our plastic silkworm keepers are reusable and easy to clean, with optional screen bottoms that are replaceable.

-If you ordered powdered mulberry food, prepare it upon arrival.
-Follow the directions on the food, or see cooking instructions below.
-Orders will be given food to eat during transit.
-You should feed all silkworms ASAP upon arrival.
+If you ordered powdered mulberry food, prepare it upon arrival per the instructions on the bag.
+Silkworms will be given food to eat in transit, they will require feeding on delivery.
 If you ordered pre-made mulberry food, it's "ready-to-feed".
 If you‘re using fresh mulberry leaves be sure to wash them before feeding.
 With the mulberry food, grate a thin layer over the top of the silkworms; we prefer the silkworm food grater for feeding out the silkworm food.
 Silkworms will immediately crawl up and start to feed on the food.
 With fresh mulberry leaves cover the silkworms with two layers of leaves.

-It's important to wash your hands before handling the silkworms and the mulberry food.
+It's important to wash your hands before handling silkworms and mulberry food.
 Once you remove a silkworm from the colony do not place them back into the colony.
-This will increase your chances of introducing bacteria to your silkworm colony.
+This practice will increase your chances of introducing bacteria to your silkworm colony.
 We recommend you discarding any uneaten silkworms that are left in your animal's cage, if any!
-Over cleaning is a bad thing, and will lead to a high die off.
-We recommend keeping handling of the silkworms to a minimum to decrease your chances of a die off.
+Over cleaning also is not advised, and will lead to a higher die off from constant irritation.
+We recommend keeping handling silkworms down to a minimum decreasing your chances of mass die offs.
 For this reason we recommend you have a spare silkworm keeper to transfer the silkworms to when cleaning time comes.
-You should not clean out the silkworm keepers more then once a week, doing so will increase your chance of a high die off.
-In general we have found it best to keep all handling of the silkworms to a minimum at the same time keeing things clean.
+You should not clean out the silkworm keepers more then once a week.
+In general we have found it best to keep all handling of the silkworms to a minimum at the same time keeping things clean but not perfectly clean.